Affective disposition theory

-Affective disposition theory (ADT), in its simplest form, states that media and entertainment users make moral judgments about characters in a narrative which in turn affects their enjoyment of the narrative.
-This theory was first posited by Zillmann and Cantor (1977), and many offshoots have followed in various areas of entertainment (Raney, 2006a).
+Affective disposition theory (ADT) states that media and entertainment users make moral judgments about characters in a narrative which in turn affects their enjoyment of the narrative.
+This theory was first posited by Dolf Zillmann and Joanne Cantor in the 1977 article "Affective Responses to the Emotions of a Protagonist," and many offshoots have followed in various areas of entertainment (Raney, 2006a).
 Entertainment users make constant judgments of a character's actions, and these judgments enable the user to determine which character they believe is the "good guy" or the "villain".
-However, in an article written in 2004, Raney examined the fundamental ADT assumption that viewers of drama always form their dispositions toward characters through moral judgment of motives and conduct.
+However, in the article "Expanding Disposition Theory: Reconsidering Character Liking, Moral Evaluations, and Enjoyment," Arthur Raney examined the fundamental assumption of ADT that viewers of drama always form their dispositions toward characters through moral judgments of the characters' motives and conduct.
 Raney argued that viewers/consumers of entertainment media could form positive dispositions toward characters before any moral scrutinizing occurs.
-He proposed that viewers sometimes develop story schemas that provide them "with the cognitive pegs upon which to hang their initial interpretations and expectations of characters" (Raney, 2004, p.
-354).
+He proposed that viewers sometimes develop story schemas that provide them "with the cognitive pegs upon which to hang their initial interpretations and expectations of characters".
 The basic idea of the affective disposition theory is used as a way to explain how emotions become part of the entertainment experience.

 Theory history and application

-Disposition theory has multiple applications in many areas of entertainment.
-Its most basic premise is that entertainment users attach an emotion to various characters within a narrative, but this has been expanded to comedy, drama, tragedy, violence, and sport (Raney, 2006a).
-Although some theorist argue that the similar theories used to explore different forms of entertainment media encompass the same general processes, some evidence exists that disposition formation may differ across content.
-Sapolsky's research (1980) found that viewer race rather than the previously mentioned "morality" was an accurate predictor in team favorability in an all-White versus all-Black basketball game.
-With regard to antihero narratives, researchers such as Sapolsky have suggested that the actual formation process of dispositions may differ from the traditional affective disposition theory formula.
-The traditional Disposition Theory is closely related to misattribution theory of humor.
-Disposition Theory takes the position that entertainment users are just an audience, they are not active.
+ADT's premise is that entertainment users attach emotions to various characters within a narrative, but this has been expanded to comedy, drama, tragedy, violence, and sports.
+Although some theorists argue that the theories used to explore different forms of entertainment media encompass the same general processes, some evidence exists that disposition formation may differ across content.
+For example, Sapolsky found that viewer race rather than the previously mentioned morality was an accurate predictor of team favorability in an all-White versus all-Black basketball game.
+In antihero narratives, researchers such as Sapolsky have suggested that the formation process of dispositions may differ from the usual affective disposition theory formula.
+ADT is closely related to misattribution theory of humor.
+Disposition theory takes the position that entertainment users are just an audience, they are not active.
 By employing this perspective, the audience does not experience real emotion towards the events in the narrative, but rather experience suspense instead.
-Traditional Disposition Theory is most often applied in the context of humor, but is also applicable to drama and sports.
+The creator of a narrative can apply the steps of the disposition model to heighten the experience of that narrative.
+If the reader likes a character, they will hope for a positive outcome.
+If they dislike a character, they will hope that character fails, creating a counter-empathy.
+By delaying this outcome, the writer can create suspense in the viewer.
+This suspense heightens emotional arousal and, therefore, the enjoyment of the narrative.

-Raney (2006a) offered six principles that are shared amongst all applications of disposition theory:
+In "The Psychology of Disposition-Based Theories of Media and Enjoyment," Raney offers six principles that are shared amongst all applications of disposition theory: